suloku/gcmm/readme.txt

 ื—–ญ—–ญ—–ญ—–ญ –ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ— ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ—–ญ—-ญ—–ญ-–•ฌ
 |0Oื๘oท                         UPDATE HISTORY                        ทo๘ืO0|
 `จ•จจจจจ จจจจจจจจจจจจจจจจ จจจจจจจจจจจจจจจ จจจจจจจจจจจจจจจจจจจจ จจจจจจจจจจจจจ'

+Accepted PlabloACZ and Picachu025 modifications, with the following changes:

+*tweaked mount function
+*Filenames are no longer prefixed with a number for current sesion.
+Instead, when backing up a savegame if the same file exists on SD it will be prefixed with a growing number (if 00-savegame.gci exists, then it will try 01-savegame.gci, 02-savegame.gci... and so on)
+*Infinite loop won't happen when backupping a savegame

+[What's New r11 MOD 2 - September 11, 2011 - By Pikachu025]
+* R (GC-Pad) / 1 (Wiimote) now launches a "backup all" mode, where all saves on the memory card are written to the SD card without any user prompts in the meantime.
+* I came across a couple saves that had ridiculous filenames that refused to write to SD, so if the program comes across one of those, it'll now write them out as "illegal_name" instead of the actual filename.
+* Filenames written to SD are now prefixed with a number, counting up from 1 for every file written during the current session.
+I added this since I had multiple files that resulted in the same filename.
+* I also added a small check if the file was written correctly.
+If not, it'll retry.
+This probably results in an infinite loop when your SD card doesn't have enough free space, so ensure that I guess.
+* I also (quite shoddily) edited the image listing all the options to add the new option, it's ugly but does its job.
+Feel free to fix, I don't have Photoshop or anything here.

+[What's New r11 MOD - September 09, 2011 - By PabloACZ]
+* SDGetFileList() function in sdsupp.c updated to reflect the changes in DevKitPPC/libogc from the last three years (diropen, dirnext and dirclose commands were replaced with opendir, readdir and closedir, respectively).
+* Modified the MountCard() function in mcard.c to perform a probe on the GC Memory Card slot, to make sure it was mounted properly.
+* Improved the compatibility with GCS/SAV files with the patch posted by jcwitzel in December 2009 (http://code.google.com/p/gcmm/issues/detail?id=1#c25).
+* The Makefiles were modified to include the zlib in the libraries section.
+It seems that the latest libFreeType PPC port needs it to work.
+* **Hopefully** Added compatibility with Official GameCube Memory Cards (see this: http://devkitpro.svn.sourceforge.net/viewvc/devkitpro?view=revision&revision=4049).
+According to a friend of mine, it works with a 256 blocks Memory Card.
+* Compiled with DevKitPPC r24, libogc 1.8.8, libfat 1.0.10 and libFreetype 2.4.2.

 [What's New 1.0 - December 31, 2008]
 * Updated to libfat